khalid-hussain/shaheen/chap2.md

 "training will prove beneficial for you."

 The troops were more excited to have a look at the Shaheen of the forest than to learn new war tactics.
-Badr Bin Mughira's lieutenant, Mansour Bin Ahmed, would receive the troops disguised as the Frontier Falcon and would send them back after training them for a few days on the war tactics of fighting in the forest and mountains.
+Badr bin Mughira's lieutenant, Mansour Bin Ahmed, would receive the troops disguised as the Frontier Falcon and would send them back after training them for a few days on the war tactics of fighting in the forest and mountains.